dalechyn/h0tw4t3r.github.io/content/posts/mev-backpack.md

 - Liquidations – https://github.com/dydxprotocol/liquidator

-At the while, an interesting and funny posts can be found at https://www.libevm.com/
+In the meantime, interesting and funny posts regarding MEV and ETH as a whole can be found at https://www.libevm.com/

-__P.S: If you want to get really quick, I'd advise to learn Rust.__
+__P.S: If you want to get really quick, I'd advise learning Rust.__

 If you want to see more content like this, subscribe to my twitter [0xh0tw4t3r](https://twitter.com/0xh0tw4t3r).